How to Apply

 As noted above, all formal offers of a place on the Cambridge LLM are conditional in the first instance, as they automatically come with finance and college membership conditions attached.
 In addition, some offers will have academic conditions attached.
 These are typically imposed on applicants who have demonstrated exceptional academic promise, but who have yet to complete their first law degree.

-In order to confirm your place, you must formally accept your offer by 15 May 2014.
+In order to confirm your place, you must formally accept your offer.
 This is your formal undertaking that you will enrol in the LLM Programme (subject to meeting any other conditions of the offer, such as financial or academic conditions that may apply to you).
 This is again done through the self service system.
 Offers not accepted by this date expire.
 You must then also provide proof that you have satisfied all the conditions attached to your offer.
 This must all be done by 31 July 2014.

 At the same time as you are notified that your application has been successful and that your have been offered a place, GAO also forwards your application to colleges in the order of the preference stated in your application.
 You will be notified via the self service system of the offer of a college place.
 This means that you have then fulfilled your college condition.